 A Unix shell command can be executed through a CLI application running a Unix shell instance, or it can be executed as part of a Unix shell script.

-Once you have opened the CLI application, type the command and press ENTER or RETURN to execute it.
+Once you have opened a CLI application, type the command into the console and press ENTER or RETURN to execute it.
 Some commands will print text as a part of their execution, and some will not.
 An error message will usually be printed if something has gone wrong during the program execution or if the command and its arguments were not structured properly.
+Additional information about CLI applications can be found in the software for unix guide.

 commands